Other / mixed grade configuration · Akron, OH

 How many students attend East Community Learning Center?

 East Community Learning Center has 923 students enrolled.
-It is a other school in Akron, OH.
+It is a public school in Akron, OH.

 What is the student-teacher ratio at East Community Learning Center?